How to set up a DMARC record in Microsoft 365 in 2026

 Enter: Valimail.

 Valimail helps businesses set up and automatically update SPF, DKIM, and DMARC records for their Office 365 accounts.
-Valimail is a trusted Microsoft partner, recommended for ensuring email security across their cloud email products.
+Valimail is a trusted Microsoft partner, recommended for ensuring email security across its cloud email products.
 DMARC implementation and DNS configuration require little to no technical expertise, thanks to our user-friendly authorization tools.
 This means you can set your authorization once and keep your domain secure forever.